 After making that call to a drug abuse hotline, you will receive treatment and information that you can use to help other people that are still stuck in addiction.
 You will feel better if a mother blesses you if you prevent her child or husband from becoming an addict.
 Knowing that you are the reason another person recovered from addiction will also feel more rewarding.

 Being an inspiration to others will enhance your confidence.
 This move will make your struggles seem insignificant and make you realize the potential you have when it comes to helping others.
 And you can do this by taking up a volunteer job.
-Take a position that gives you a chance to meet addicts, as well as, those in recovery and give them home.
+Take a position that gives you a chance to meet addicts, as well as, those in recovery and give them more on Quick Fix 6.2.
 Ensure that they do not repeat the mistakes you made in life.

 5. Be Patient